zhuyizheng/IMOLean/README.md

 hypotheses or casts to `ℚ`.
-Similarly, when dividing by a value that is obviously nonzero (typically because it is positive for structural reasons such as being a sum of a positive value and a nonnegative value), such hypotheses may also be avoided.
+Similarly, when dividing by a value that is obviously nonzero (typically because it is positive for structural reasons such as being a sum of a positive value and a nonnegative value), or taking the square root of a value that is obviously nonnegative, such hypotheses may also be avoided.
+An expression `a < b - c` for `a b c : ℕ` is also valid (as when the subtraction uses a junk value, the inequality is always false for both the junk value and the mathematical result of the subtraction).

 On rare occasions, a problem might explicitly use an expression for which junk values are correct (for example, explicitly applying the